kcdtv/tdn/README.md

 # **Affected devices**

 The **TEW-828 DRU** is the very last model from TRENDnet.
-It is an expensive trial-band device that can reach 3200Mbps.
+It is an expensive trial-band device that can reach 3200Mbps (cumulated)

 The **TEW-818 DRU** was launched just before the 828.
 It is an expensive device too with a "abgn" dual-band Technology.
 It can reach 1900Mbps.